Graham Elliot

 Graham Elliot Bowles (born January 4, 1977) is an American chef, restaurateur, and reality television personality.
 He first gained recognition in the restaurant business as a three-time nominee for the James Beard Award.
 In 2004, he was named to Food & Wine's "Best New Chefs" list, and became the youngest chef in the United States to receive four stars from a major publication (Chicago Tribune, Chicago Sun-Times).

 Among television viewers, he gained fame as a contestant on the programs Iron Chef and Top Chef Masters, and as a judge on the first six seasons of the American MasterChef and its spinoff, MasterChef Junior.

 Early life

-Graham Elliot Bowles was born in Seattle, Washington.
+Elliot was born on January 4, 1977 in Seattle, Washington.
 A self-described "Navy brat", Elliot has traveled the world and all fifty states, sparking an intense interest in food and music, which led him to attend Johnson & Wales University.

 Career

 In 2004, Elliot was named to Food & Wine's "Best New Chefs" list, and he became the youngest chef in the States to receive four stars from a major publication (Chicago Tribune, Chicago Sun-Times) before the age of 30.

-At the age of 27 he was the youngest four-star chef to be named in any city, also earning himself a spot on Crain's Chicago Business list of "40 Under Forty", alongside President Barack Obama, for whom Elliot cooked on the President's 49th birthday.
+At the age of 27 he was the youngest four-star chef to be named in any city, also earning himself a spot on Crain's Chicago Business list of "40 Under Forty", alongside President Barack Obama, for whom Elliot cooked for on the President's 49th birthday.

 In May 2008, he opened his eponymous restaurant, which was the first French casual fine dining restaurant in Chicago.